atomheartother/QTweet/README.md

 ## Can I modify your bot?
 Yes, unlike a lot of Discord bots, QTweet is open source.
 It'd be nice if you credited me.
 It runs like any old npm package.
 You just need to fill in the `pw.json` file with your keys, then run `node index.js` and you're good to go.
 The code isn't commented enough to my liking but it should be understandable enough, if you have a question feel free to file an issue.

-Some stuff is already variable, you can change some config stuff in `config.json` like the command prefix and the `get` file location.
+Some stuff is already variable, you can change the configuration variables in `config.json` like the command prefix and the `get` file location.

 ## I think your bot needs X feature
 QTweet is designed to do one thing and do it well, I don't care much to make it too multifunction like a lot of Discord bots tend to be.
 However if you think a feature would work with her specific purpose then feel free to drop an issue.
 Even better, implement it yourself and make a PR!